National Industrial Security Academy

 The National Industrial Security Academy (commonly abbreviated as NISA) is the premier training institution of Central Industrial Security Force (CISF) for training in industrial security and disaster management.
 The Academy is spread over 245 acre of land and is located in Hakimpet on the Rajiv Gandhi State Highway, Medchal–Malkajgiri District, of Hyderabad, Telangana.

 Established in 1990 in its present form, NISA imparts basic induction training and other in-service courses for officers of CISF and specialized courses for Group- A officers, executives of PSUs' and foreign police officers.
 The mission of the Academy is to develop professionals imbibed with the highest standards of physical and mental fitness, in-depth knowledge and skills pertaining to industrial and critical infrastructure security, aviation security, disaster management and a positive attitude characterized by discipline, loyalty, integrity, courage and responsiveness.
-NISA is headed by an Inspector General-rank officer, designated as the director; this post is currently held by Shri K. Sunil Emmanuel, IPS, an Indian Police Service officer of the 2003 batch from Uttar Pradesh cadre.
+NISA is headed by an Inspector General-rank officer, designated as the director; this post is currently held by D. P. Parihar IPS.
 NISA is the only Central Training Institute (CTI) academy in the entire CAPFs has been recognised as the centre of excellence in industrial security management by the Government of India in 2016.